justint/stringless/README.md

 ![Stringless demo](stringless.gif)

 Stringless is a real-time, markerless, single-camera facial motion capture system.
-By using [dlib](http://dlib.net/) facial landmark detection, Stringless captures facial motion data and sends it to an Autodesk Maya plug-in, where a user can map the motion capture data to a rigged face model.

-Currently Stringless is still a work in progress.
+By using [dlib](http://dlib.net/) facial landmark detection, Stringless captures facial motion data as a collection of data points and sends it to an Autodesk Maya plug-in, where a user can map the motion capture data to a rigged face model.
+It was originally built as a pseudo-thesis project for my CS undergraduate degree at SJSU, but is now a continual work in progress with updates and added features.

+For an overview of the system's design, operation flow, and current issues, please see [this presentation](http://justintennant.me/Stringless_NASA_Presentation.pdf), which was given live at the NASA Ames Research Center in June 2017.

 I accept pull requests, and issues for bugs + feature requests are welcome.

-While this project's initial prototype is still in development, all commits are to the master branch.
-Once I finish the initial prototype, I will switch into a more standard develop/patch/master branch style of version control.

 ## Build instructions